jorgeatgu/base-rollup/README.md

 # Base Rollup

 Starter kit for data-viz or static web projects.

+At first, the script allows you to choose between a static or data project.
+The difference is that the data project has built-in d3, nothing more.
+Then select the name of your project folder, and you will have little scaffolding ready to work.

 The starter kit is ready to work with a reduced version of d3 based on importing only the [necessary modules](https://github.com/jorgeatgu/base-rollup-d3/blob/master/src/js/d3.js).

+## DEMO

+<script id="asciicast-TbKlAZz9rGNnjyEDjdeT67Dhk" src="https://asciinema.org/a/TbKlAZz9rGNnjyEDjdeT67Dhk.js" async></script>

 ## Getting Started